demonixis/FastPostProcessing/README.md

 # FastPostProcessing
 A small and fast post processing stack targeting mobile and mobile VR for Unity.
+Everything is done in only one pass.

 ## Effects
+- Sharpen
-- Fast Bloom with many parameters
+- Bloom
 - Tonemapping (ACES, Dawson, Hable, Photographic, Reinhart)
-- LUT Texture support
+- LUT Texture
 - Dithering
 - Gamma Correction